pgEdge/spock/README.md

 minimizes the chance of subscriber's notion of sequence's `last_value` falling behind but does not completely eliminate the possibility.

-It might be desirable to call `synchronize_sequence` to ensure all subscribers have up to date information about given sequence after "big events" in the database such as data loading or during the online upgrade.
+It might be desirable to call `sync_sequence` to ensure all subscribers have up to date information about given sequence after "big events" in the database such as data loading or during the online upgrade.